darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ![294729981-1fd80758-cdef-4be1-afb5-1d6666d383a0](https://github.com/darnrain/Lemon-Drop-Hi-Res-audio-source-code/assets/60840489/c7f73ce2-8e2e-4c9c-955c-38dced1bd54c)
 ## Lemon Drop Hi-Res audio source code
 ### Welcome to the future of music...
  Warning: before you install Lemon Drop Hi-Res or read all of this post.
 I want everyone to know that I have discovered some shocking information about our music, that will absolutely shatter your music as you have known it for the last 24 years.
 Keep in mind that I am the only individual that has ever successfully programed a QuadDAC in the entire world.
 I would make the analogy, it's like waking up from the Matrix for the first time.
 "You take the blue pill... the story ends, you wake up in your bed and believe whatever you want to believe.
-You take the red pill... you stay in Wonderland, and I show you how deep the rabbit hole goes" – Morpheus.
+You take the red pill... you stay in Wonderland, and I show you how deep the rabbit hole goes" – Morpheus.<br>

 The worlds first 24/32bit QuadDAC in True Stereo!<br>
 The 16bit side is set at: 64bit, 176.4kHz with 6411 channels and upsampled 4X<br>